 Students are encouraged to participate in the UNI Student Association for the Education of Young Children to gain leadership experiences.
 Faculty members provided strong leadership in developing Iowa's licensing requirements for early childhood education.
 The division also sponsored several statewide Early Childhood Education Summits for educators and others involved in Iowa's new statewide voluntary preschool programs.

 For current classroom teachers, the Master's degree program is designed to develop educators' expertise in early childhood education through leadership and classroom expertise.
 The program schedule is designed for working professionals.
 Most courses are held in the evening either online or interactive video conferencing (Adobe Connect).
 Topics include developmentally appropriate practice, assessment and evaluation of young children and programs, diversity, and more.
-The Early Childhood Master's program will be offered in a three-year sequence with a new cohort group starting in the Fall of 2013.
+The Early Childhood Master's program will be offered in a three-year sequence with a new cohort group.